ACCESS-NRI/access-om3-configs/documentation/docs/pages/ww3_parameter_choices.md

 # WW3 Parameter Choices

-The current configuration of **WAVEWATCH III (WW3)** in ACCESS-OM3 uses parameter values for the **ST6 source term package**, selected following discussions with the WW3 community.
+The current configuration of **WAVEWATCH III (WW3)** in ACCESS-OM3 uses parameter values for the **ST6 source term package** in `WW3_PreProc/namelists_Global.nml`, selected following discussions with the WW3 community.
 These settings reflect commonly used values that are aligned with best practices in recent applications.

 ## 🌊 What is the ST6 Source Term?

-**ST6** is an observation-based source term package for deep-water wave modeling in WW3.
-It includes:

-- **Wind input** (positive and negative)
-- **Whitecapping dissipation**
-- **Swell–turbulence interaction (swell dissipation)**

-The parameterizations are derived from:

-- Field measurements at **Lake George, Australia** (wind input and whitecapping)
-- Laboratory and field studies of **swell decay**
-- **Negative wind input** based on lab testing

-ST6 also imposes a physical constraint on total wind energy input using the **independently known wind stress**, improving realism and consistency in wave growth and dissipation behavior.

-# ST6 Source Term and SINA0 Parameter in WW3

-## What is the ST6 Source Term?

 **ST6** is an observation-based source term package for deep-water wave modeling in WW3.
 It includes: